Revising for Organization and Coherence

 Many academic papers follow the same organizational structure, which can be found here, but keep in mind that this format may not always be suitable for your document.
 No matter the assignment, a great first step in revising your paper for organization is to re-read it.
 As you read, ask yourself these questions:

 Do you need to:

-Re-arrange: You can also take a print-out of your paper and cut apart all of the paragraphs and mix them up.
-Next put them in the right order.
+Re-arrange: You can also take a printed copy of your paper, cut apart all of the paragraphs, and mix them up.
+Next, put them in the right order.
+If you find that the new order does not match up with the order of the original document, you should consider changing the order of your paragraphs.
 If you are not sure where a paragraph goes, consider revising or removing it.
-At this point you have the option of moving, deleting, or adding sentences in order to ensure you have strong paragraphs.
+This activity should provide you better insight into whether you need to move or delete a paragraph, or if you need to add sentences to ensure you have strong paragraphs.

 Revise for coherence.
+Read the first and last sentences only of each paragraph.
 Here you are looking to see that all the parts fit together logically in a sensible and pleasing way.
-Improve coherence by reading only the first and last sentences of each paragraph.
-Do they move smoothly from one to the next?
+Ask yourself if each sentence moves smoothly from one to the next.
+Sentences in the body of your paper should alternate between providing a strong introduction of the topic of the paragraph and a subsequent summary of the paragraph, with transitional phrases included when appropriate.
 If not, revise them or add sentences to accomplish that goal.1

 1These revision tips incorporate suggestions from Donald Zimmermann and Dawn Rodrigues's Research and Writing in the Disciplines.
 (Fort Worth: Harcourt Brace Jovanovich College Publisher, 1992.)